gatsby0203/gatsby.icu/content/posts/ops/waline_on_self_host/index.en.md

 <!--more-->

 Here are all the deploy methods supported by Waline.
 On a self host, you can choose to install it directly or in a Docker container.
-Waline supports various types of databases, including MongoDB, MySQL/MariaDB, SQLite, and PostgreSQL.
+Waline supports various types of databases, including MongoDB, MySQL/MariaDB, TiDB, and PostgreSQL.
 This article mainly introduces the deploy procedure using MySQL/MariaDB as the database. (deploy with other databases is similar)

 |                                   |                          |                            |
 | ----------------------------------| :----------------------: | -------------------------- |